 When the pressure levels are normal, the spring is compressed and left open, allowing water to flow through.
 As soon as that pressure drops, that spring is unable to remain open, acting as a plug for your plumbing.

 This stops the flow of water completely until pressure levels are restored.
-Instead of coming home to foul-smelling water, you’ll simply have no access to water until a plumber can restore proper pressure levels.
+Instead of coming home to foul-smelling water, you’ll simply have no access to water until a Sydney plumber can restore proper pressure levels.

 Choosing a Backflow Device For Your Home